patrikx3/redis-ui/README.md

 ### AI-Powered Redis Query Translation
 - **Natural language queries:** type plain English (or any language) in the console — if Redis doesn't recognize the command, AI translates it to a valid Redis command and replaces the console input; the command is **not executed automatically** — you review, edit if needed, and press Enter to run it
+- **Multi-command AI:** AI can generate multiple commands or multi-line EVAL scripts — they are placed in the textarea for review, then executed with Enter
 - **Input replacement:** after AI translation, the console input is replaced with the generated Redis command so you can see exactly what will be executed before running it
 - **Multilingual:** understands 50+ languages, explanations are returned in the language you type in
 - **Context-aware:** sends Redis version, loaded modules, and available RediSearch indexes to the AI for accurate command generation